 THE ORGAN

 The present organ at Exeter College Chapel was completed in 1994 by J.W.
 Walker & Son Ltd. It retains the Chapel architect Gilbert Scott's case design and façade pipes from the previous Hill organ, but the tonal palette is inspired by French nineteenth-century instruments, in harmony with the Chapel’s aesthetic.
 It is also the only organ in Oxford or Cambridge to be designed in the style of the great French builder Aristide Cavaillé-Coll.
 It employs mechanical key action and electric stop and combination action.
-The organ possesses a terraced console and the French playing aids ventils and tirasses, which can be used in place of conventional pistons and couplers.
-The organ acquits itself equally well in the works of Howells, Stanford, Bach, and Mendelssohn as in the music of Widor, Vierne, Duruflé, and Franck.
 The organ was fully re-conditioned in 2007 and has recently undergone further work to expand and modernise the memory capture system.

 Organ Specification